avoidwork/abaaso/README.md

 On the Server (node.js), `DataStores` can be used for API end points, with an "autosave" feature that sends the model to MongoDB for persistent storage.

-abaaso forgoes MVC in favor of the native OOP design of JavaScript with custom instances, allowing for a clean separation of concerns.
+abaaso forgoes MVC in favor of OORP, allowing for a clean separation of concerns.

 ## What is Supported?